 See Figure 2.
 To make the A1 speed controllers internal control circuits operational (power it up) the two switches S1 (key) and S2 (seat) must be closed.
-This circuit inputs a positive (+) 36V to the A1 speed controls pin terminal #5 (\KSI).
-The F2 circuit breaker 45 Amp supplies the positive high current (load) circuit input to the B+ controller terminal (Brn/Blk wire).
+This circuit inputs a positive (+) 36V to the A1 speed controls pin terminal #15 (KSI).
+The F2 circuit breaker 70 Amp supplies the positive high current (load) circuit input to the B+ controller terminal (Blu/Orn wire).
 The black wire from the negative (-) battery standoff supplies the battery ground input to the B- terminal for both the control and load circuits.

 See Figure 3.
-Depressing the foot pedal in either Fwd or Rev will move the 5K Ohm (R1) potentiometer shaft off its centered balanced (neutral) setting of approximately 2500 Ohms.
+Depressing the foot pedal in either Fwd or Rev will move the 5.75K Ohm (R1) potentiometer shaft off its centered balanced (neutral) setting.
+(Note that the potentiometer on this model is unique compared to the potentiometer used on the previous Adgressor / BR 850S, 1050S model.
+It has an additional resistor built into the wiper and comes pre-adjusted as part of the drive pedal assembly.
 With this pot shaft movement the pot's resistance value changes which generates a variable voltage signal (0-5 volts).
-These control board voltage input signals are what energizes the Fwd & Rev directional relays, which selects the motor polarity and what also manages switches the battery voltage On and Off (\\PWM) that varies the motor speed.
+These control board voltage input signals are what energizes the Fwd & Rev directional relays, which selects the motor polarity and what also manages switched battery voltage On and Off (PWM) that varies the motor speed.

-\KSI: Key Switch Input
+KSI: Key Switch Input

-\\PWM: Pulse Width Modulation, also called "chopping" is a technique that switches battery voltage to the motor ON and OFF very quickly, thereby controlling the speed of the motor.
+PWM: Pulse Width Modulation, also called "chopping" is a technique that switches battery voltage to the motor ON and OFF very quickly, thereby controlling the speed of the motor.